Forum

 model boats magazine

-Does any have a copy of Octobers Model Boats mag with the review of my KFK !
+HI Does any have a copy of Octobers Model Boats mag with the review of my KFK !
 Could I ask someone to scan It a mail to me please as I am unable to find a copy now In the stores.
+Chris

 10 years ago by hslmouldingscouk